How to Stream TV

 A reliable internet connection

 Your internet needs to meet certain speeds to stream video seamlessly.
 If your service doesn’t provide enough bandwidth, your shows will regularly pause for buffering (loading) or they’ll refuse to play altogether.
-Here’s what Netflix recommends for smooth, uninterrupted video quality:
+Here’s what Netflix recommends and what other major platforms suggest for smooth, uninterrupted video quality:

 If you’re unsure of your internet speed, check out Ookla’s Speedtest.net.
-It will give you an accurate reading of what you’re really getting from your service provider (and not just what you’re paying for).
+It will give you an accurate reading of what you’re really getting from your service provider (and not just what you’re paying for); test during peak evening hours to gauge real‑world performance.

 A streaming device or smart TV

 For access to virtually any streaming app from your TV and a more intuitive interface, a streaming device is your best bet.
-When we reviewed streaming devices, our favorite was Amazon’s Fire TV for its uncomplicated and responsive interface, 4K compatibility, and voice search option.
-It costs $50, and plugs into your TV’s HDMI port.
-(If you have an older TV without an HDMI port, the only device that will work with the red, yellow, and white composite jacks is the Roku Express+.)
+When we reviewed streaming devices, standouts included Amazon’s Fire TV Stick 4K Max for modern codecs (AV1), Dolby Vision/HDR10+, Dolby Atmos, and Wi‑Fi 6E in a low‑cost stick; Apple TV 4K for best‑in‑class performance, Dolby Vision/Atmos, and smart‑home features with Matter/Thread support on the Ethernet model; and Roku Ultra for a simple interface with Ethernet for reliable 4K streaming.
+These plug into your TV’s HDMI port.
+(If you have an older TV without an HDMI port, mainstream streamers no longer support composite inputs; use an HDMI converter with your device.)

 Something to watch

-Streaming gives you access to thousands of movies and TV shows that you can’t get through traditional cable, and you’re not tied down to a contract longer than a month.
+Streaming gives you access to thousands of movies and TV shows that you can’t get through traditional cable, most plans are month‑to‑month, and nearly every major service now offers an ad‑supported entry tier so you can trade price for fewer ads or higher video quality.

 On-demand streaming